abbychau/Novalty/README.md

 - Font size and color can be customized to suit different user’s needs.
 - Users should be able to delete some of the downloaded novels.
 - Users can be able to upload and share novels.

+This is a project developed in 2010.
+I recommend to keep it archived.